NiklasEi/gamebox/README.md

-This plugin is intendet to combine all my inventory games and give acces to them in one GUI
+This plugin is intended to combine all my inventory games and give access to them in one GUI